YP522/PicCheck/README.md

 ## Learn how to use ?
-Read the tutorial step by step here : https://ypetit.web-edu.fr/piccheck/get-started/
+Read the tutorial step by step here : https://ypetit.web-edu.fr/piccheck/get-started/ Running may take a few minutes to a few hours

 ## Commands
 Open the list of commands